Bitumen for roads – Bitumen Uses, Grades and Types

 Tar manufacturing

-Generally, tar is made by heating coal inside a chemical apparatus.
-Most tar is produced from coal as a byproduct of coke production, but it can also be produced from petroleum, peat or wood.
+Manufacturers generally make tar by heating coal inside a chemical apparatus.
+Most producers obtain tar from coal as a byproduct of coke production, but they can also produce it from petroleum, peat, or wood.

 The major steps in tar manufacturing are,